-Srisaket Sor Rungvisai and Anthony Joshua, currently ranked at ten and twelve respectively, may be part of a 12 to 14-strong gathering.
+Srisaket Sor Rungvisai and Anthony Joshua, currently ranked at ten and twelve, respectively, may be part of a 12 to the 14-strong gathering.

-Further outside the top ten, Miguel Berchelt, Danny Jacobs and Shawn Porter have enjoyed solid years.
-Whilst minimumweight star Wanheng Menayothin could be in with a shout of making the list after overtaking Floyd Mayweather on 52-0.
+Further outside the top ten, Miguel Berchelt, Danny Jacobs, and Shawn Porter have enjoyed solid years.
+Whilst minimumweight star Wanheng Menayothin could be in with a shout of making a list after overtaking Floyd Mayweather on 52-0.

 A nominee for Comeback of 2018, Nonito Donaire may well find himself announced on the New Year list – at least in a Comeback of the Year capacity.
-Whilst Jarrett Hurd, Josh Warrington and Hekkie Budler have impressed this year.
+Jarrett Hurd, Josh Warrington, and Hekkie Budler has impressed this year.